 As with a hydropneumothorax, it has a range of causes:

-An air-fluid level is noted.
+A gas-fluid level is noted.
 It may be loculated.
 Loss of silhouette with the dome of diaphragm may be seen.
 It may be difficult to differentiate a pyopneumothorax from non-infected hydropneumothorax.
 Presence of thick pleural lining strongly favors the former.

 CT will clearly depict the location of the collection as well as thickening of pleura and underlying disease process (if any).